morra1026/AspnetCoreDocs/aspnet/tutorials/first-mvc-app/adding-view.rst

   - Tap **Add**

 You'll create a loop in the *Welcome.cshtml* view template that displays "Hello" ``NumTimes``.
 Replace the contents of *Views/HelloWorld/Welcome.cshtml* with the following:
+*Welcome.cshtml* view template 안에 "Hello" ``NumTimes``를 표시하는 루프를 만들었다.
+Replace the contents of *Views/HelloWorld/Welcome.cshtml* with the following:

 .. literalinclude:: start-mvc/sample/src/MvcMovie/Views/HelloWorld/Welcome.cshtml
   :language: none